soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/privileged-access-management-configuration.md

 3. Select the **mail-enabled security group** group type and then complete the **Name**, **Group email address**, and **Description** fields for the new group.

 4. Save the group.
-It may take a few minutes for the group to be fully configured and to appear in the Office 365 Admin Center.
+It may take a few minutes for the group to be fully configured and to appear in the Microsoft 365 admin center.

 5. Select the new approver's group and select **edit** to add users to the group.